IFBook/commentpress-core/readme.txt

 For further information and instructions please see the [CommentPress website](http://www.futureofthebook.org/commentpress/) or visit the plugin's [GitHub repository](https://github.com/IFBook/commentpress-core).
 Contact the developers by email at [cpdev@futureofthebook.org](mailto:cpdev@futureofthebook.org).

+**For sites hosted in the European Union, please note:** the "CommentPress Default Theme" makes use of cookies, but for presentational purposes only.
+If you intend to use the "CommentPress Default Theme" on a public site, you may need to inform visitors of this.

 Many thanks to the following for translations:

 * French - [Pouhiou](http://wordpress.org/support/profile/pouhiou)